 A one-to-one association is depicted like this:

 From Diagrams to Classes

-Class diagrams are most often used for creating classes.
+Class diagrams are often used for creating classes.
 Diagrams facilitate and speed up the design of classes in a software project.

 We can create classes directly following the diagram above.
 Here is the Capital class: